Research Projects

 Our objective is to research into artificial intelligence and knowledge technology for intelligent systems.
 However, our new approaches are often motivated by nature, e.g. from the brain, cognition and neuroscience.
 We want to study and understand nature-inspired, in particular hybrid neural and symbolic representations, in order to build next-generation intelligent systems.
 Such systems include for instance adaptive interactive knowledge discovery systems, learning crossmodal neural agents with vision and language capabilities, or neuroscience-inspired continually learning robots.

-Modeling a Robot’s Peripersonal Space and Body Schema for Adaptive Learning and Imitation (MoreSpace)
+Modeling a Robot’s Peripersonal Space and Body Schema for Adaptive Learning and Imitation (MoReSpace)

 We expect the resulting framework to improve the capabilities of robotic agents to handle conflicting sensor data and to improve human-robot interaction scenarios in the context of the different morphologies of the NICO and NICOL robots.
 Our experiments will take place in a table-top scenario and mainly involve object manipulation experiments, including block-stacking and tool-use tasks.
 Together with our collaborators, we will first conduct robot-robot interaction and later human-robot-interaction experiments.